victoriyaforsythe/PyRayHF/README.md

 # Grid Construction for Virtual Height Calculation

-For each ionosonde frequency, we interpolate the **electron-density profile (EDP)**—converted into **plasma frequency**—to determine the height at which the ionosonde frequency equals the local plasma frequency.
+For each ionosonde frequency, we interpolate the **electron-density profile (EDP)**—converted into **plasma frequency**—to determine the height at which the ionosonde frequency equals the local plasma frequency (for O-mode, and X + Y = 1 condition for X-mode).
 This height is the **reflection height**, and it marks the upper boundary for the integration in the virtual-height calculation.

 Once the reflection height is known, we construct a new vertical grid tailored to that specific frequency.
 This is achieved using a **stretched-grid function** that varies smoothly from 0 to 1.
 The function concentrates points near the top of the grid—close to the reflection height—where resolution is most critical.